Perturbative path-integral of string field and the $A_{\infty }$ structure of the BV master equation: Conclusion and Discussions

 \subsection{Acknowledgments}

-H.M. would like to thank Martin Markl and Jan Plumann for helpful discussions of homological perturbation.
+H.M. would like to thank Martin Markl and Jan Plumann for helpful discussions of homotopy transfer or homological perturbation.
 Also, the authors would like to thank Ted Erler, Carlo Maccaferri and Yuji Okawa for discussions of SFT at the GGI workshop ``String Theory from the World-Sheet Perspective'', at the YITP workshop ``Strings and Fields 2019'', or at Italian or Czech restaurants.

-This work has been supported by GACR Grant EXPRO 19-28268X.
-The work of T.M. has been supported by the GACR grant 20-25775X.
-The work of H.M. was supported by Praemium Academiae and RVO:\,67985840 within 2019, in which main part of this work was done.
+This work was supported by GACR Grant EXPRO 19-28628X.
+T.M. was supported by the GACR grant 20-25775X.
+H.M. was supported by Praemium Academiae RVO\,67985840 at the institute of mathematics of the Czech Academy of Sciences until 2019, in which main part of the first version of this manuscript was completed; Yukawa Institute for Theoretical Physics, Kyoto University from late 2020 to early 2022; JSPS KAKENHI (Grant-in-Aid for Early-Career Scientists) grant number JP22K14038 from 2022, whose support completed the final version.